-Author: Cheryl Cisneros, RN, BSN, CPCS, CPMSM; Director, Client Success Services and Consulting; VerityStream
+Author: Cheryl Cisneros, RN, BSN, CPCS, CPMSM; Director, Consulting; VerityStream

 The conference was terrific and jam-packed with information which included updates, enhancement information on PECOS and information on what is coming.
 Many of us were waiting to hear when PECOS 2.0 would be launched.
 CMS reported that the anticipated launch of the new PECOS will be in 2020.
 The focus includes automation of functions, increased speed of application processing, decreased redundancy of data collected and increased alignment with Medicare and Medicaid.